Yes. On Oct.1, Union Gas decreased the rates our customers pay. Rate changes include:

 No, the billing period doesn’t begin and end on the first and last days of each month, but covers a period somewhere mid-month to mid-month.
 Consumption for the period prior to a rate change is billed at the old rate and consumption after a rate change is billed at the new rate.
 The number of days at each rate depends on the monthly cycle in which your account is billed.

 If natural gas is purchased from an energy marketer, the price paid for gas depends on the terms of the contract and is excluded from this rate change.
-For other services purchased from Union Gas (natural gas transportation, storage and delivery), business customers will see an overall increase in the cost of the services they purchase from Union Gas of between $4.70 and $170 a year.
+For other services purchased from Union Gas (natural gas transportation, storage and delivery), business customers will see an overall decrease in the cost of the services they purchase from Union Gas ranging from $28 in southern Ontario to between about $310 and $340 in northern Ontario.

 North American natural gas markets are changing, with increasing natural gas production in areas closer to Ontario, and declining production from Western Canada.